rustyeddy/rustyeddy.com/content/software/use-cases.md

 weight: 20
 ---

+This post is going to talk about how we will use normal conversations with the users of a software project we are about develop to lay the foundation for the entire software development project.

+These conversations are going to be in story form and we'll call them _use cases_.

 ## Customer Discovery

-_Customer Discovery_ consists of one or more customer discovery sessions, where all *users* and *owners* of the software will be interviewed for their expectations, needs and desires for the upcoming software project.
+_Customer Discovery_ consists of one or more sessions with all the people (stakeholders) of the software (we'll call them users) and get them to tell us stories about how the are going use the software.

+From these stories we will start extracting the core requirements, desired features and all their hopes and dreams.
+We will break these stories down into _use cases_.

+Now let's get into what exactly these _use cases_ are going to look like as well as how we are going to break them down into _requirements_, _tests_ and prioritize them into specific work items.

 ### User Stories become Use-Cases